 Hybrid MBA Program

 The Hybrid MBA program offered through the College of Business and Global Affairs is open to anyone holding a bachelor's degree from a four-year college or university, regardless of undergraduate major.
 Students complete their coursework through a combination of online and hybrid courses.
-Students can select either the General MBA or MBA with Agricultural Option.
+Students can select either the General Business MBA, MBA with an Agricultural Business Concentration, MBA with a Human Resource Management concentration, or MBA with a Sports Business Concentration.